 The Locale lets you configure situations— circumstances your device might encounter throughout the day.
 Situations are made up of conditions and settings.
 For example, your "At Work" situation might activate when your location condition is "77 Massachusetts Avenue" and triggers your Volume setting to silent.

-Locale will automatically update your situations while the service is enabled with the switch in the top right corner of the screen.
+Locale will automatically update your situations while the service is enabled with the switch on the home screen.
 While Locale is running, you'll see an ongoing notification in the Android pull-down notification area.
 Currently active situations are listed in this ongoing notification, on the active situations card, and they are also indicated with colored indicators next to the names in the situation list.
 A situation is considered active when its conditions are met, not whether it has any triggered settings.
 (This implies that the Default situation is always active).

 Locale starts automatically when Android is rebooted (for devices with encryption, the app starts the first time the device is unlocked).
 Some Android device manufacturers have a "battery saver" option to block apps from starting at reboot.
 Try checking the battery savers documentation.